The angular momentum dependence of nuclear optical potentials: Experimental evidence for dependence

-The effect of this was to increase $J_{\rm I}$ and the reaction cross section and to induce Fraunhofer-like oscillations on the elastic scattering angular distribution.
+The effect of this was to increase the volume integral of the imaginary part of the inverted potential, $J_{\rm I}$, and increase the reaction cross section.
+It also induced Fraunhofer-like oscillations on the elastic scattering angular distribution.
 The effect was linear insofar as, for example, all these effects changed sign for $z_{\rm m} =-0.1$.
-The effects most relevant here were found when the modified S-matrix was inverted: (i) very strong oscillations appeared in the imaginary potential, (ii) oscillations also appeared in the real part corresponding to very small changes in the volume integral and rms radius, (iii) the oscillations in the imaginary part in the surface included incursions into emissivity.
-Of course there was no question that unitarity was broken since the modification of \mS\ specified above did not allow that.
+When the modified $S_l$ was inverted, the most relevant effects were: (i) very strong oscillations appeared in the imaginary potential, (ii) oscillations also appeared in the real part but these corresponded to very small changes in the volume integral $J_{\rm R}$ and rms radius, (iii) the oscillations in the imaginary part in the surface included excursions into emissivity.
+There was no question of the unitarity limit being broken since the modification of \mS\ did not allow that.

-From the point of view of understanding the equivalence between $l$-dependence of potentials and the appearance of wavy potentials, point (iii) is particularly significant.
-It tells us not to exclude, on unitarity grounds, the possibility, when performing model independent data fitting, that the imaginary component has the wrong (emissive) sign in local radial regions.
-Moreover, we should not expect waviness in just the real or just the imaginary component.
+In Section~\ref{composite} we will associate strong undulations with a rapid change in $S_l$ around the $l$ values for which $|S_l| \sim \hlf$, and that is supported by the above results.
+Moreover, we should not expect waviness in just the real or the imaginary component.
+Point (iii) is particularly significant, telling us not to exclude, on unitarity grounds, the occurrence in model independent fits of local radial regions where the imaginary component is emissive.